New Jersey Court Records

 In New Jersey, juvenile records are publicly inaccessible.
 Only authorized persons or persons with a subpoena or court order may access juvenile records.
 Requesting parties must also obtain the juvenile’s parent or guardian’s consent.
 If the record’s subject is above 18, the requesting party must obtain the person’s consent.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

-Can you Lookup New Jersey Juvenile Records Online?
+Can you Look Up New Jersey Juvenile Records Online?

 Do New Jersey Juvenile Records Show up on Background Checks?

-Although juvenile records are not criminal records, juvenile records may show up in background checks, especially checks run for school and employment purposes.
+Although juvenile records are not criminal records, they may show up in background checks, especially checks run for school and employment purposes.
 However, juvenile records that the court sealed or expunged do not show up in background checks.
 Interested parties may file a motion with the court to seal juvenile records if:

 - Two years have passed since the court order that does not involve custody or supervision, or two years have passed since the juvenile’s discharge from supervision or legal custody.